foxhound87/mobx-react-form/README.md

 If you want to contribute to the development, do not hesitate to fork the repo and send pull requests.

-And don't forget to star the repo!
+And don't forget to star the repo, I will ensure more frequent updates!
 Thanks!